 12.3.18.
-The Planning Practice Guidance was adopted in order to support the NPPF.
+The Planning Practice Guidance (PPG) supports the NPPF.
 It reiterates that conservation of heritage assets in a manner appropriate to their significance is a core planning principle.
 It also states that conservation is an active process of maintenance and managing change, requiring a flexible and thoughtful approach.
 Furthermore, it highlights that neglect and decay of heritage assets is best addressed through ensuring they remain in active use that is consistent with their conservation.
 Importantly, the guidance states that if complete or partial loss of a heritage asset is justified, the aim should then be to capture and record the evidence of the asset's significance and to make the interpretation publicly available.